 Cost: Free.
 Children and young people aged under 18 years welcome when accompanied by an adult.

 The With One Voice Kingston Park choir was the first With One Voice Choir established in South Australia.
 Many of our choir members are local, coming from the southern beach suburbs but we also have people who travel from the other side of Adelaide to come and join us, for singing and supper on Wednesday nights.

 It’s a ‘Goldilocks’ choir

 Our songs are quite unique.
 World music.
-Traditional songs from tribes and cultures across the globe, plus original songs composed by Heather and Michelle.
+Traditional songs from tribes and cultures across the globe, plus original songs composed by local artists.

 If you love the idea of singing in a group, learning beautiful songs and creating harmony, come join us.

 “The choir is like a family, with strong friendships and connections being made within a diverse group of people.
 The songs and music bring us all together with common themes that share the goodness in humanity, peace, and the light of the world.”– Heather Frahn and Michelle Byrne, Former Co-Conductors of WOV Choir Kingston Park